COVID-19 Crisis – Why and How to Move to DTC Sales?

 Giants like Amazon or Zalando are winning the customers’ hearts with fast and free delivery, long return times and free return shipping.
 If you want customers to come back to your store, instead of going to pure online players (like Amazon), your service has to be at the same level.

 Other manufacturers and retailers are already adopting this strategy, see the example of Sephora, who usually offers free standard shipping with a $50 minimum purchase, but was offering free shipping through April 3, 2020.
 It has also changed its return policy to reflect the changing times: “For product purchases made in-store in the last 30 days as of… March 16th, we will accept in-store returns, with receipt, within 30 days of store reopening,” the cosmetics retailer wrote on its site.
 “To ease returns for online orders, we have adjusted our current 30-day return policy and increased it to 60 days to be returned to the original method of payment.”

 There are various promotional strategies you can use, to make your offer more appealing to the customer, without dropping below the RRP (recommended retail price):

 Consider offering a loyalty program, to keep your customers coming back to your website for more.
 As you are competing for traffic with other manufacturers and retailers, cost of acquisition might be high.
 Loyal customers decrease your costs and bring a steady revenue to your company.
-If you need some ideas for loyalty program rules, check out our post about customer-acclaimed loyalty programs and the nitty-gritty of their success.
 Consider offering both: monetary and non-monetary benefits.
-Check out a couple of ideas of non-monetary incentives for your clients.
-If you are worried whether your loyalty program will be interesting for your customers, make sure you read our 13 tips on how to make your customers join your loyalty program.

 8) Offer subscription-based purchasing